Simple 3-Step Brightening Routine for Beginners

 Step 1: Cleanse Again

 Use the same brightening cleanser you used in the morning.
-This removes makeup, sunscreen, and daily pollution that can clog pores and dull skin.
+This removes makeup, sunscreen, and daily buildup that can clog pores and dull skin.

 Step 2: Moisturize

 Apply a basic, hydrating moisturizer.
-You don't need SPF at night.
+You do not need SPF at night.
 Look for ingredients like hyaluronic acid, ceramides, or glycerin for hydration.

-Why it matters: Hydrated skin heals faster and shows hyperpigmentation less prominently than dry skin.
+Why it matters: Hydrated skin heals faster and shows dark spots less than dry skin.

 What to Look for in Beginner Products